All about Dubai’s ban on single-use plastic

 - Plastic table covers

+The ban prohibits the import, manufacture and trade of the aforementioned items.
 This comprehensive approach ensures that the most commonly used single-use plastics are phased out, encouraging consumers to adopt more sustainable practices.

 Like Dubai, RAK’s ban on single-use plastic includes plastic bags.